haimlavi1989/happyCoding/DatabaseFundamentalsGuide.md

 such as scalability, data structure, and transaction requirements.

 ---
+## 𝗨𝗻𝗱𝗲𝗿𝘀𝘁𝗮𝗻𝗱𝗶𝗻𝗴 𝘁𝗵𝗲 𝗕𝗮𝘀𝗶𝗰𝘀

+Transactions in SQL:
+A **transaction** is a series of operations treated as a single atomic unit.
+If any operation fails, the entire transaction is rolled back to maintain consistency.
+Think of a bank account: Take $100 from Account A and add it to Account B in a single transaction so either both actions happen or none at all.

+### **Mechanisms Ensuring Transaction Integrity**
+1. **Locks**: Control resource access so only one transaction can modify a resource at a time.
+2. **Multiversion Concurrency Control (MVCC)**: Manages simultaneous transactions by maintaining multiple data versions.

+### **ACID Properties**
+1. **Atomicity**: Transactions are indivisible; all operations succeed or fail as a unit.
+2. **Consistency**: The database moves from one valid state to another.
+3. **Isolation**: Transactions do not interfere with each other.
+4. **Durability**: Once completed, changes persist even after a system failure.

+### **Challenges**
+- **SQL**: May encounter bottlenecks due to lock contention, especially under high loads.
+- **NoSQL**: Prioritizes scalability over immediate consistency, which may lead to users seeing outdated data.

+Example Scenario:

+Alice has $100
+Bob has $50
+Alice wants to send $70 to Bob

+A consistent system will ensure:

+Alice's new balance will be $30 ($100 - $70)
+Bob's new balance will be $120 ($50 + $70)
+The total money in the system stays the same ($150 before and after)

+Inconsistency Example:
+If the system isn't consistent, you might get problematic situations like:

+Alice has $30 but Bob still has $50 (money disappeared) Alice has $100 and Bob has $120 (money created out of nowhere) Alice has -$20 (breaks the "no negative balance" rule)

+Scenario: Transfer $70 from Alice ($100) to Bob ($50)
+How Consistency Prevents Issues:

+Start Transaction

+System "locks" both accounts temporarily
+No one else can modify these accounts during the transfer

+Check Rules
+Verify Alice has $100 (sufficient funds)
+Check if $100 - $70 = $30 (won't go negative)
+These rules must pass before proceeding

+Make Changes Atomically (all or nothing)
+Step 1: Deduct $70 from Alice ($100 → $30)
+Step 2: Add $70 to Bob ($50 → $120)
+Either BOTH steps succeed, or NEITHER happens

+End Transaction
+If both steps succeed: Commit changes
+If any step fails: Rollback (undo) all changes
+Release the locks on accounts

+---

+Structured data
+Think of a bank account - it always has specific
+fields: account number, balance, owner details, etc.
+Every account record follows the exact same format, like a strict template.

+Strict schema
+Like a standardized form at a hospital - every patient record MUST have name, date of birth, blood type, etc.
+You can't skip these fields or add random new ones.

+Relational data
+Picture an e-commerce system: Orders are connected to Customers who made them, and Products that were ordered.
+It's like a family tree where everything is connected.

+Need for complex joins
+Imagine generating a sales report that needs to combine:
+Customer details (from customers table)
+Their orders (from orders table)
+Products they bought (from products table)
+Shipping status (from shipping table)
+All this information needs to be pulled together accurately.

+Fast index lookups
+Like a phone book - if you know someone's name, you can find their number quickly because it's organized alphabetically.

+---

 ## Choosing Between SQL and NoSQL
 The decision between SQL and NoSQL depends on the specific needs of the project: